Laws & Rules

 State and Local Recycling and Composting Laws

-State law SB 1383 requires everyone in California to keep organic waste like food, plant debris, and cardboard out of the landfill.
-The City of Oakland’s 2030 Equitable Climate Action Plan establishes reducing organic material headed to landfill by composting organic waste and increasing the recovery of edible food as key strategies to minimize the acceleration of climate change.
+State law SB 1383 requires everyone in California to recycle and keep organic waste like food, plant debris, and soiled paper out of the landfill.
+The City of Oakland’s 2030 Equitable Climate Action Plan establishes composting and increasing the recovery of edible food as key strategies to minimize the acceleration of climate change.

-Alameda County Waste Management Authority will take a lead role in Oakland to enforce compliance with SB 1383 and their Organics Recovery and Recycling Ordinance (ORRO).
-Full information on requirements for compliance with ORRO can found here along with resources to help you comply.
+Alameda County Waste Management Authority (StopWaste) leads enforcement of SB 1383 and their Organics Recovery and Recycling Ordinance (ORRO).
+Information on ORRO requirements are found here along with resources to help you comply.

 Basic ORRO compliance requirements for businesses/multifamily properties: